Data Centers in Hanover

 - Drought (1.3)

-While coastal flood risk is noted as a regional factor, it does not directly threaten the inland infrastructure within the Hanover metro area.
-All other hazards are considered minor or are not listed as material risks for data center operations as of December 2025.
+While coastal flood risk is noted as a regional factor for Northern Germany, it does not directly threaten the inland infrastructure within the Hanover metro area.
+All other hazards are considered minor or are not material risks for data center operations as of January 2026.